 Cancer Research and Clinical Trials

-Our physicians also offer patients opportunities to participate in clinical research trials, many of which are investigator-initiated in addition to industry-sponsored and NCI-supported cooperative group trials.
-These trials give patients access to interventions that may not be widely available elsewhere for several years.
-Clinical research trials explore novel, cutting-edge interventions, often comparing these to standard of care therapies.
+Our physicians and scientists offer opportunities to participate in clinical research trials.
+These trials give patients access to treatment interventions that may not be widely available elsewhere for several years.
+Clinical trials often explore novel, cutting-edge interventions that may benefit patients.